-If you are using pressurised irrigation with pressure compensating drippers, replace the adjustable control dripper by a pressure compensating dripper.
-You can adjust the water usage by adjusting the surface area of evaporation.
+If you have a pressurised irrigation system with pressure compensating drippers and the water supply pressure is variable, then you should either replace the adjustable control dripper with a pressure compensating dripper or install a pressure regulator on the water supply.
+If you replace the adjustable dripper with a pressure compensating dripper, you can alter the water usage by changing the surface area of evaporation.
 You can increase the water usage by increasing the surface area of evaporation by using a larger container for the evaporator.
-You can decrease the water usage by decreasing the surface area of evaporation (for example, by using a smaller container for the evaporator or by placing full bottles of water in the evaporator).
+You can decrease the water usage by decreasing the surface area of evaporation (for example, by using a smaller container for the evaporator).